-- (i) The flooding hazards can be safely addressed, and the development and site alteration is carried out in accordance with established standards and procedures; - (ii) New flooding hazards are not created and existing hazards are not aggravated; - (iii) No adverse environmental impacts will result; - (iv) Vehicles and people have a way of safely entering and exiting the area during times of flooding; and - (v) The development does not include institutional uses or essential emergency services or the disposal, manufacture, treatment or storage of hazardous substances.
+- i.
+The flooding hazards can be safely addressed, and the development and site alteration is carried out in accordance with established standards and procedures; - ii.
+New flooding hazards are not created and existing hazards are not aggravated; - iii.
+No adverse environmental impacts will result; - iv.
+Vehicles and people have a way of safely entering and exiting the area during times of flooding.
+Development/site alteration is prohibited in areas that would be rendered inaccessible to people and vehicles during times of flooding hazards; and - v.
+The development does not include institutional uses or essential emergency services or the disposal, manufacture, treatment or storage of hazardous substances.